-- Summoning the Dead: Critical Essays on Ron Rash.
+- Summoning the Dead: Essays on Ron Rash.

 - This co-edited volume is the first book-length collection of scholarship on Ron Rash.
 The collection features the work of many top scholars in southern and Appalachian studies, and it provides a disparate but related constellation of interdisciplinary approaches to Rash's fiction, nonfiction, and poetry.
-Forthcoming from University of South Carolina Press.
-Fall/Winter 2017.
+University of South Carolina Press, 2018.
 Co-edited with Randall Wilhelm.

 - Haunted by Waters: The Hydropolitics of American Literature and Film, 1960-1980.

 - An extended version of Vernon's doctoral dissertation, this book examines significant literary, cinematic, and socio-political productions of the 1960s and 1970s that utilize hydrological metaphors of containment and contagion to explore Cold War anxieties regarding gender, sexuality, (post)humanism, and cultural heterogeneity.
 Under contract with the University of Nevada Press.

 - Adventures of a Bad Environmentalist.

 - This creative nonfiction book explores a range of local activities—homesteading, hunting, fishing, skiing, hiking, eating, wine making—in order to determine whether it is possible to be a resource-consuming and pleasure-seeking human while also being a good environmental steward.
-The first chapter of this book was published in the North Carolina Literary Review 25 (2016): 26-40, and also won the 2015 Alex Albright Creative Nonfiction Prize.
+The first chapter of this book was published in the North Carolina Literary Review 25 (2016): 26-40, and it also won the 2015 Alex Albright Creative Nonfiction Prize.
 In progress.

 Academic Articles and Book Chapters

-- “Culture Detectives: The New School of Contemporary Southern Nonfiction."
+- “Culture Detectives: A New School of Contemporary Southern Nonfiction."
 Detecting the South in Fiction, Film, and Television.
 Eds.
 Deborah E. Barker and Theresa Starkey.
 Under contract with Louisiana State University Press.